Nilpotent Charges of a Toy Model of Hodge Theory and an ${\cal N}$ = $2$ SUSY Quantum Mechanical Model: (Anti-)Chiral Supervariable Approach: Preliminaries: Nilpotent Symmetries

 where $\omega (= r, \vartheta, p_r, p_{\vartheta}, \lambda, C, \bar C, B)$ is the generic variable of our theory and the $(\pm)$ signs (as the subscripts on the square bracket) correspond to the (anti)commutators depending on the (fermionic)bosonic nature of the generic variable $\omega(t)$.
 It turns out that the above conserved charges are {\it also} nilpotent $(Q_{r}^{2} = 0, r = b, ab, d, ad)$ of order two.

 We end this section with the following remarks.
-First, the (anti-)BRST transformations leave the kinetic term $[ (\dot{\vartheta}\,p_{\vartheta}) - ({p^2_{\vartheta}}/{2r^2}) = \frac{1}{2}\,{r}^2\,{\dot{\vartheta}}^2 \, \equiv\,\frac{1}{2} v^2] $ invariant (where $v$ is the linear velocity) [13].
-Second, the gauge-fixing term $ (\dot{\lambda} - p_r) $ remains unchanged under the (anti-) co-BRST symmetry transformations.
+First, the (anti-)BRST transformations leave the kinetic term $[ (\dot{\vartheta}\,p_{\vartheta}) - ({p^2_{\vartheta}}/{2r^2}) = \frac{1}{2}\,{r}^2\,{\dot{\vartheta}}^2 \, \equiv\,\frac{1}{2} v^2] $ invariant (where $v$ is the linear velocity) (see, e.g. [13] for details).
+Second, the gauge-fixing term $ (\dot{\lambda} - p_r) $ remains unchanged under the (anti-)co-BRST symmetry transformations.
 Third, there is a {\it unique } bosonic symmetry in the theory which is obtained by the appropriate anticommutators between the (anti-)BRST and (anti-)co-BRST symmetry transformations.
 Fourth, there exists a ghost-scale symmetry in the theory, too.
 Fifth, the kinetic and gauge-fixing terms owe their origin to the nilpotent exterior and co-exterior derivatives of differential geometry (see, e.g. [13] for details).
-Sixth, we note that the physical constraint $(r - a) = 0$ remains invariant [i.e. $s_{(a)b}\, (r - a) = 0$] under the (anti-)BRST symmetry transformations.
-Finally, we have established in our earlier work [13] that our present toy model is an example for the Hodge theory where the symmetries of the theory provide physical realizations of the de Rham cohomological operators of differential geometry (see, e.g. [21-24]).
+Sixth, we note that the physical constraint $(r - a) = 0$ remains invariant [i.e. $s_{(a)b}\, (r - a) = 0$] under the (anti-)BRST as well as (anti-)co-BRST symmetry transformations which ought to be true for a model of Hodge theory.
+Finally, we have established, in our earlier work [13], that our present toy model is an example for the Hodge theory where the symmetries of the theory provide physical realizations of the de Rham cohomological operators of differential geometry (see, e.g. [21-24]).